Winter is just another season of adventure

 Who are you travelling with?
 Algoma’s winter adventures are family-friendly, some great for those with little ones, and others that are suited for families with older or adult children.
 When travelling with a group of friends or family, find places to stay that can accommodate various group sizes.

-Stay and Ski or Snowboard
+Stay To Ski Or Snowboard

 Hands down, Algoma is a great destination for downhill skiing and snowboarding.
 The region is home to Searchmont Resort, an alpine gem with an impressive 703-foot vertical drop featuring 26 runs and 6 lifts.
 The second largest ski hill is Mount Dufour in Elliot Lake, offering a 320-foot vertical drop and located close to downtown.
 And if you have the experience, you can backcountry ski through a maple forest with lots of POW.